 We have put together eight different ways in which you can repurpose webinar content for greater value and reach.

-Break down the webinar recording into smaller video clips that can be promoted on social media.
+Break down the webinar recording into smaller video clips and promote them on social media.
 Create short clips of what the speakers talked about, along with the key takeaways.
-The videos can help reinforce important messages from the webinar and can be promoted on social media platforms or on your website.
+These videos can help reinforce important messages from the webinar and can be promoted on social media platforms or on your website.
 Remember to add the context for the video clips so that readers who did not attend the webinar understand it fully.
 Use captions to capture the basic details such as the event title and the session title.
-It is also a good practice to provide subtitles to videos.
+It is also a good practice to provide subtitles to videos